dssg/hitchhikers-guide/curriculum/0_before_you_start/software-setup/README.md

 #### Windows users:

 Windows users should skip the steps below, and instead use [DBeaver](http://dbeaver.jkiss.org/).
 When setting up the connection in DBeaver, you will need to specify the SSH tunnel; the database credentials are the ones we shared with you, and the SSH tunnel credentials are the ones you used in the previous step to SSH into the training server.
-Alternatively, everybody can access `psql` from the training server: SSH into the training server as in the step before, then, on the server's shell, call `psql -h POSTGRESURL -p 5432 -U USERNAME -d USERNAME`, where you need to substitute `POSTGRESURL` with the postgres server's address, and `USERNAME` with the username for the postgres [!] server.
+Alternatively, everybody can access `psql` from the training server: SSH into the training server as in the step before, then, on the server's shell, call `psql -h POSTGRESURL -U USERNAME -d DBNAME`, where you need to substitute `POSTGRESURL` with the postgres server's address, `USERNAME` with your database username, and `DBNAME` with the name of the database.

 For Windows - or if you want a graphical interface to databases - you might  want to use [DBeaver](http://dbeaver.jkiss.org/).